 Click on “Create”, then you get the key for this service account in a json file.
 Put this json file in a folder which you created for your project.
 In this blog, we put it in a “key” folder under a folder called “helloworld” and also renamed it as “helloworld-key.json”.

-Step 2 : Install the Google API Client Libraries for Python on your computer
+Step 3 : Install the Google BigQuery API Client Libraries for Python on your computer

-The google api client python libraries includes the functions you need to connect your Jupyter Notebook to the google cloud platform.
+The google BigQuery api client python libraries includes the functions you need to connect your Jupyter Notebook to the BigQuery.

-Set the environment variable called “GOOGLE_APPLICATION_CREDENTIALS” for pointing your Notebook to your service account key which you just created in Step 1.
+Set the environment variable called “GOOGLE_APPLICATION_CREDENTIALS” for pointing your Notebook to your service account key which you just created in Step 2.
 This variable lets Google knows where to find your authentication credentials.
-Run this before you start your Jupyter Notebook every time.
+Include the following code in your Jupyer Notebook.

 Be careful with the path to the service account key json file, you need to specify the whole path.
 Look at the example: